maxkrukov/capians/README.md

 ## About
 It is based on ansible with capistrano3 algorithm.
 It keeps git repo in bare form.
 So it saves time especially using a large repos.
+Optionally it is integrated with jenkins with Telegram massaging.

 ## **How to test**